gonihalevi/gonihalevi.github.io/index.md

 ---

 ### Academics
-I am a 2nd year PhD student and [NSF Graduate Research Fellow](https://www.nsfgrfp.org/) in the Department of [Astrophysical Sciences](https://web.astro.princeton.edu) at [Princeton](http://princeton.edu).
+I am a 3rd year PhD student and [NSF Graduate Research Fellow](https://www.nsfgrfp.org/) in the Department of [Astrophysical Sciences](https://web.astro.princeton.edu) at [Princeton](http://princeton.edu) and a visiting graduate student at the [Institute for Advanced Study](https://www.ias.edu/) in the [School of Natural Sciences](http://sns.ias.edu/).
 In 2017, I completed my undergraduate education at [UC Berkeley](http://berkeley.edu) in the [Physics](http://physics.berkeley.edu) and [Astronomy](https://astro.berkeley.edu) Departments.

 ### Research
 I work in computational, nuclear astrophysics and am primarily interested in high-energy phenomena including supernovae, compact object mergers, thermonuclear burning, and accretion disks.
-My PhD advisor is [Jim Stone](https://www.astro.princeton.edu/~jstone/).
+My PhD advisor is [Jim Stone](https://www.sns.ias.edu/jmstone).

 ### Equity & Inclusion, Teaching, and Outreach
-I care about making science more accessible and making the field of astronomy more equitable and welcoming to all.
-I put some thought and effort toward this objective by doing things like teaching college courses in NJ prisons, being an active member of Princeton [WiP](https://wip.princeton.edu/), etc.
+I care deeply about math and science education, the accessibility of science, and equity and inclusion in physics, astronomy, and theoretical astrophysics.
+I put thought and effort toward these goals through my roles as a volunteer instructor of college courses in NJ prisons with [PTI](https://prisonteaching.org/), an executive board member of Princeton [Women in Physics](https://wip.princeton.edu/), the grad student representative on our departmental climate committee, a frequent volunteer at [Peyton Public Observing](https://www.astro.princeton.edu/observatory/publicobserving.php), and more.

 ### Contact Me
-Reach me at [_ghalevi@astro.princeton.edu_](mailto:ghalevi@astro.princeton.edu), or if you're local, find me in my windowless basement office, **009 Peyton Hall**.
-But not currently, since I'm in Amsterdam/Berlin/TLV until August 12th.
+Reach me at [_ghalevi@astro.princeton.edu_](mailto:ghalevi@astro.princeton.edu), or if you're local, find me in my windowless basement office, **015 Peyton Hall** (except for when I'm traveling, which you can see below)
+*Sept.
+28-Oct.
+13, Yukawa Institute for Theoretical Physics (Kyoto, Japan), ["Multi-Messenger Astrophysics in the Gravitational Wave Era"](http://www2.yukawa.kyoto-u.ac.jp/~mmgw2019/index.php)